 "This water prefigures baptism, which now saves you... — the answer (eperōtēma) of a good conscience (syneidēseōs) toward God..."
 (1 Peter 3:21 Interlinear)

-The Greek word eperōtēma suggests an appeal, a pledge, or a formal response.
-Just as Noah, under grace, was brought safely through the water—which was a medium of judgment for the world but salvation for those in the ark—the believer passes through the judgment of death via the resurrection of Jesus Christ.
+Baptism is not mere symbolism.
+The Greek word for "appeal" or "answer" is eperōtēma which suggests an appeal, a pledge, or a formal response.
+Just as Noah, under grace, was brought safely through the water—which was a medium of judgment for the world but salvation for those in the ark—the believer passes through the judgment of death, cleansed, justified, and made alive in Jesus Christ.
+Jesus passed through the veil into the presence of God through water, blood, and Spirit, and these today are a testimony to the believer.
 Paul can justifiable write in Roans 8:1, there is no condemnation in Christ Jesus.

 Conclusion

 The theology of the conscience tells the story of redemption.
-Created to know right from wrong, the conscience was darkened by the Fall (Romans 1) and burdened by the Law, which could only make sin explicit and not cleanse the conscience of sin.
+The conscience was darkened by the Fall (Romans 1) and burdened by the Law which could only make sin explicit and not cleanse the conscience of sin.
 The Old Covenant sacrifices could purify the body but left the conscience stained.
 However, through the New Covenant, the blood of Christ penetrates to the inner man, offering what the Law never could: a "good conscience" (syneidēseōs agathēs) that stands bold and cleansed before God.